-Fulpose Flogress Enforcement 20's Plenty Campaign Reduce crashes and crash severity by reducing vehicle speeds on neighborhood streets to 20MPH Incomplete Speeding Enforcement and Speed Feedback Signs Reduce speeding throughout Goldsboro MPO to lower the risk and severity of bicycle and pedestrian crashes In Progress Crosswalk Enforcement Action Program Increase driver awareness of and yielding to pedestrian right-of-way in crosswalks; increase pedestrian safety at crosswalks Incomplete Evaluation Bicycle and Pedestrian Advisory Committee Represent bicycle and pedestrian interests in Goldsboro and Wayne County; Assist with the promotion and operation of bicycle and pedestrian projects and programs Incomplete No official advisory committee exists.
+Program Recommendation from 2015 Purpose Progress Enforcement 20's Plenty Campaign Reduce crashes and crash severity by reducing vehicle speeds on neighborhood streets to 20MPH Incomplete Speeding Enforcement and Speed Feedback Signs Reduce speeding throughout Goldsboro MPO to lower the risk and severity of bicycle and pedestrian crashes In Progress Crosswalk Enforcement Action Program Increase driver awareness of and yielding to pedestrian right-of-way in crosswalks; increase pedestrian safety at crosswalks Incomplete Evaluation Represent bicycle and pedestrian interests in Goldsboro Incomplete Bicycle and Pedestrian Advisory Committee and Wayne County; Assist with the promotion and operation of bicycle and pedestrian projects and programs No official advisory committee exists.
 Potential opportunity and collaboration may exist with the Friends of the Greenway community group.
-Bicycle and Pedestrian Advisory Committee Pedestrian and Bicycle Counts Program and Wayne County; Assist with the promotion and operation of bicycle and pedestrian projects and No official advisory committee exists.
-Potential opportunity and collaboration may exist with the and Wayne County; Assist with the promotion and operation of bicycle and pedestrian projects and programs Gather important benchmarking information about walking and bicycling rates throughout Goldsboro and No official advisory committee exists.
-Potential opportunity and collaboration may exist with the Friends of the Greenway community group.
+Pedestrian and Bicycle Counts Program Gather important benchmarking information about walking and bicycling rates throughout Goldsboro and Wayne County Incomplete Walking, Bicycling, and Greenways Report Card Share information about key walking and bicycling metrics Incomplete Maintenance Hotlines Allow road users to report safety problems related to walking and bicycling facilities and request facilities Incomplete 215